• Miami, Florida

 Anterior cervical discectomy and fusion is a surgical procedure to relieve the pressure from nerves caused by a disease affecting the cervical spine.
-The cervical spine comprises vertebrae in the neck region.
-As an outcome of some disorders, one of the intervertebral discs may damage or even rupture, which can cause it to press the spinal cord or the nerve roots, resulting in pain, weakness, or numbness.
+The cervical spine comprises of vertebrae in the neck region.
+As an outcome of certain spine disorders, one of the intervertebral discs may damage or even rupture which can cause the disc to press against the spinal cord or the nerve roots, resulting in pain, weakness, or even numbness.

-This procedure’s primary goal is to relieve symptoms, such as pain and nerve compression, and restore stability to the cervical spine.
+This procedure’s primary goal is to relieve symptoms, such as pain and nerve compression as well as restore stability to the cervical spine.

 Dr. Trapana lists several conditions of the cervical spine for which ACDF is recommended, including:

 Dr. Evan Trapana is a highly qualified and experienced spine surgeon who performs ACDF.
 He is widely recognized for his experience treating complicated spine conditions.
-He is concerned with minimally invasive motion-preserving techniques, providing forefront treatments for various spinal disorders.
-His dedication to personalized care ensures that every patient is given the highest possible outcome for their condition.
+He is focused on minimally invasive motion-preserving techniques, providing the most advanced treatments for various spinal disorders.
+His dedication to personalized care ensures that every patient is given the best possible outcome for their condition.

-Dr. Trapana has done his fellowship in Spine Surgery at the renowned University of California, San Diego Medical Center, where he owned his skills in advanced spinal techniques such as ACDF.
-With his extensive knowledge, skills, and experience, Dr. Trapana uses the latest technologies and surgical methods to streamline, reduce recovery times, and enhance a patient’s general experience.
+Dr. Trapana has completed his fellowship in Spine Surgery at the renowned University of California, San Diego Medical Center, where he mastered his skills in advanced spinal techniques such as the ACDF procedure.
+With his extensive knowledge, skills, and experience, Dr. Trapana uses the latest technologies and surgical methods to streamline, reduce recovery times, and enhance a patient’s general experience at both Jackson Health Systems and University of Miami.

 Pre-operative Procedure:

 First, Dr. Trapana will take a thorough history, perform a physical exam, and perform imaging tests (MRI, CT scan) for evaluation.
-Thus, it is determined whether ACDF is the procedure for your condition.
+Then, it is determined whether the ACDF is the appropriate procedure for your specific condition.

-Usually, the procedure would take one to three hours, depending on how complicated or severe the surgery is.
-It would be performed under general anesthesia, and a small incision in the front part of your neck would be made.
-The cervical spine would be accessed, and the disc that is damaged would be removed.
-The two vertebrae would be fused using a bone graft and usually stabilized using a metallic plate.
+Usually, the procedure can take one to three hours, depending on how complicated or involved the surgery is.
+It is performed under general anesthesia, and a small incision in the front part of your neck is made.
+The cervical spine is accessed, and the disc that is damaged will be removed.
+The two vertebrae will be fused using a bone graft and usually stabilized using a metallic plate.

 Post-operative Procedure:

-After ACDF, patients are allowed to go home on the same day.
+After the ACDF is complete, patients may be allowed to go home on the same day.
 Recovery takes different lengths of time for different patients, but those recovering may resume light activity in about 2-4 weeks.
-Complete recovery may take several months, and physical therapy is often recommended to restore strength and flexibility to the neck region.
+Complete recovery may take several months, and physical therapy is usually recommended to restore strength and flexibility to the neck region.

 Risks and Considerations: